seanchengit/TCG-S/readme.md

 		      Floor plan Merge
 ---------------------------------------------------------

-The code is used to show modules packing and merge two sets of packed modules, both based on RBT(Red-Black Tree).
+The code is used to show modules packing and merge, both based on RBT(Red-Black Tree).
-Original algorithm of Floor-planning is copied from Jai_Ming Lin(gis87808@cis.nctu.edu.tw)
+Original algorithm of each module's Floor-planning is copied from Jai_Ming Lin(gis87808@cis.nctu.edu.tw)
 ------------------------------------------------------------------------
 ------------------------------------------------------------------------

 Current modules packing and merge(based on RBT) are Designed by
-Sean Chen
+Sean Chen(seanchen0326@gmail.com)

 -------------------------------------------------------------------------
 -------------------------------------------------------------------------